chefspec/fauxhai/CONTRIBUTING.md

         fauxhai > C:\SomePath\fauxhai.json

 4. This will create a file `fauxhai.json` at the specified path.
-As with any tool, inspect the contents of the file before continuing.
+As with any tool, inspect the contents of the file before continuing
 5. Copy the contents of this file to your local development machine (using scp or sftp, for example)
 6. Clone and `bundle` this repo: